Treatment for DCIS

 DCIS (ductal carcinoma in situ) is a non-invasive breast cancer.

-In DCIS, the abnormal cells are contained in the milk ducts (canals that carry milk from the lobules to the nipple openings during breastfeeding).
-It’s called “in situ” (which means “in place”) because the cells have not left the milk ducts to invade nearby breast tissue.
+With DCIS, the abnormal cells are contained in the milk ducts (canals that carry milk from the lobules to the nipple openings during breastfeeding).
+It’s called “in situ” (which means “in place”) because the abnormal cells have not left the milk ducts to invade nearby breast tissue.

 Image source: National Cancer Institute (http://www.cancer.gov)